Literature Special Subjects

 Creative Writing Modules

 Creative Writing Project

+This module requires students to produce an extended piece of writing in the form of a creative writing project; recognising the combined practical and self-reflective processes they have been involved in on the creative writing part of the programme, by including both a creative and a critical component.
 The creative element can take the form of a novel excerpt, a collection of short fiction or poetry or a stage or screenplay.
-For the critical component, students will be expected to demonstrate an ability to place their own writing - as process and product - in a wider literary and cultural context.
+For the critical component students will be expected to demonstrate an ability to place their own writing (as process and product) in a wider literary and cultural context.

 Creative Writing Special Subject